-Purchases of real estate, securities or the acquisition or holding of any other real property
+Purchases of real estate, securities or the acquisition or holding of any other real property for passive investment purposes are not considered eligible business purposes under the SBLGP.

 The following sections illustrate eligible real estate purchase under SBLGP and SSBCI.
 For each, the Lender Credit Memo or FDC Write-Up must indicate the percentage of occupancy for all Commercial Real Estate purchases, whether it be partially or fully occupied by the borrower.